 3B.
 For partial payments, choose "I want to make a Partial Payment" and fill the required fields.
 This will mark your transaction as "Awaiting Payment"

-- In recording Sales Invoice transactions, tax type should be "GOODS"
+In recording Sales Invoice transactions, the tax type should be "GOODS"

-- In recording Official Receipt transactions, tax type should be "SERVICES"
+In recording Official Receipt transactions, the tax type should be "SERVICES"

-- For your transactions to be recorded in your General Ledger, it should be marked as POSTED from your other Books.
+For your transactions to be recorded in your General Ledger, they should be marked as POSTED from your other Books